yeti-platform/yeti/extras/docker/README.md

 * `redis` (the redis server)
 * `mongodb` (the mongodb server)

-This will start a Yeti service running on <http://localhost:5000/>
+This will start a Yeti development server running on <http://localhost:5000/>

 ### Prod setup